Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 I'm just a tinkerer so code disassembly was just not on option.
 In the other hand I'm educated enough to hack video games in a top-down approach by diving into the RAMs / ROMs structure and use debug modes of emulators.
 Just a bootlegger job basically.

-## Why using Matlab ?
+## Why using Matlab / GNU Octave ?

 Matlab is my everyday go tool for scientific computing.
 My job during working hours is to solve engineering problems.
 Hacking video games is just another class of engineering problem I tackle when I have insomnia.
 Matlab considers everything as a matrix / vectors, so it is super fast when you keep that particularity in mind when programming.
 It has zero dependencies.
 Exactly what I needed here.
 The very shortest path from my problem to the solution.

-There is a free version of Matlab called [GNU Octave](https://octave.org/) that you can try to use to run the toolchain.
-It will probably work but execution will be suuuuupppeeer slow (like 100x slower) compared to Matlab.
-Better than nothing though.
+There is a free version of Matlab called [GNU Octave](https://octave.org/) that you can use to run the toolchain, it is fully compatible.

 ## Forewords: Neo Geo RAM palette and tilesets